JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7936 days**.

-And here is a just a random fact -  **The labels for Crayola crayons come in 18 different colors**.
+And here is a just a random fact -  **Finland is also known as "the land of of the thousand lakes," because of the over 188,000 lakes found in this country**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)